cyberbotics/optima/README.md

 ## Machine Learning Applications
 To use deep learning in simulation, the first step is to create a framework which allows to create neural networks.
 The details of its implementation in C++ is given here: [Creation of a Deep Learning Frameowrk in C++](https://github.com/cyberbotics/optima/wiki/Creation-of-a-Deep-Learning-Framework-in-CPP).

-The source code of the implementation is located in the `framework-dl` directory.
+The source code of the implementation is located in the `framework-dl-CPU` directory.
 You can compile it using the following command
 ```
-cd framework-dl
+cd framework-dl-CPU
 mkdir build
 make
 ```